OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

 Requirements
 ------------

+Virtualization host must

+* support `I/O MMU <https://en.wikipedia.org/wiki/IOMMU>`__ (processor features Intel VT-d or AMD-Vi).
+* have Linux kernel >= 3.12

-* The host that is going to be used for virtualization needs to support `I/O MMU <https://en.wikipedia.org/wiki/IOMMU>`__.
-For Intel processors this is called VT-d and for AMD processors is called AMD-Vi.
-The instructions are made for Intel branded processors but the process should be very similar for AMD.
+(instructions below are made for Intel branded processors but the process should be very similar for AMD)
-* kernel >= 3.12

 Machine Configuration (Hypervisor)
 ----------------------------------